Doreen-Njathi-Portfolio/SQL-Exploratory-Data-Analysis/README.md

 ## Objective
 An SQL project where I explore, clean, and analyze data, to understand the data and gain insights into an e-commerce retail, using basic SQL skills:

-	1. Basic queries
+	1. Database querying.
-	2. Data profiling
+	2. Data profiling.
-	3. Simple aggregations
+	3. Aggregate functions.
-	4. Subquery
+	4. Data join operations.
+	5. Subquery.
+	6. Window functions.

 ## Data Analysis
 The project is carried out in 6 main phases: